 Our success

 URI nominees have been quite successful in this competition.
-Twenty-four URI students have been named as Goldwater Scholars since the program’s inception in 1989 and over a dozen more have received Honorable Mention.
+Twenty-seven URI students have been named as Goldwater Scholars since the program’s inception in 1989.

-If you would like to know more before applying, attend an information session or contact Ms. Maher.
+If you would like to know more before applying, view an information webinar or contact Ms. Maher.
 Attendance at an info session is not required.
 You will be considered for URI nomination if you submit a pre-application by the deadline (always the first Tuesday after the Thanksgiving holiday.)